 Tobacco marketing is subject to extensive restrictions, including outright bans, throughout the world.
 But in countries where tobacco regulation is more lenient, and would allow more freedom in terms of marketing, we stick to our strict marketing practices.

-PMI’s marketing practices must adhere to four core principles, without exception and regardless of the country or the type of product, as stated in our Guidebook for Success, which is our code of conduct:
+PMI’s marketing practices must adhere to four core principles, without exception and regardless of the country or the type of product, as stated in our Code of Conduct:

 - We only market and sell our products to adult smokers.